Learning online: guidelines, tips and support

-You can use the Messages function to message a teacher or other students.
-In the pull-down user [your name] menu (top toolbar) select Messages and choose someone to message.
-You can also do a search if the user is not listed.
+You can use the Messages icon to message a teacher or other students.
+Either select an existing conversation from the shown categories or do a search if the user is not listed.

-There is likely to be a Welcome or Contact block with teaching staff names and links to contact details (email, phone etc).
+There is likely to be a Teaching team block with teaching staff names and links to contact details (email, phone etc).

 The topic may also have:

 - a Touchpoint survey that asks you how you are going in the topic